abuxton/presentations/roleplay/intro/Intro.md

 ## The architects approach, maybe!##

 * Identifying the Roles first.
-* Using Rroles & Profiles as placeholders?
+* Using Roles & Profiles as placeholders?
 * Its a little like minecraft!
 * Does this work for everyone.